List of philosophical problems: Münchhausen trilemma

+The trilemma, then, is the decision among the three equally unsatisfying options.
+Karl Popper's suggestion was to accept the trilemma as unsolvable and work with knowledge by way of conjecture and criticism.

 Metaphysics

 Why there is something rather than nothing

-The question about why is there anything at all instead of nothing has been raised or commented on by philosophers including Gottfried Wilhelm Leibniz, Martin Heidegger − who called it the fundamental question of metaphysics − and Ludwig Wittgenstein.
+The question about why is there anything at all instead of nothing has been raised or commented on by philosophers including Gottfried Wilhelm Leibniz, Martin Heidegger, and Ludwig Wittgenstein – who called it the fundamental question of metaphysics.
 The question is general, rather than concerning the existence of anything specific such as the universe/s, the Big Bang, mathematical laws, physical laws, time, consciousness or God.

 Problem of universals

 The problem of universals refers to the question of whether properties exist, and if so, what they are.
 Properties are qualities or relations or names that two or more entities have in common.
 The various kinds of properties, such as qualities and relations, are referred to as universals.
 For instance, one can imagine three cup holders on a table that have in common the quality of being circular or exemplifying circularity, or bear the same name, "circular cup" or two daughters that have in common being the female offsprings of Frank.
 There are many such properties, such as being human, red, male or female, liquid, big or small, taller than, father of, etc. While philosophers agree that human beings talk and think about properties, they disagree on whether these universals exist in reality or merely in thought, speech and sight.